-- LU2.1 Integrate land use intensity with access to transportation and proximity to public facilities. - LU2.2 New development applications should have densities that are appropriate to the character areas in the County and are consistent with those reflected on the Long-Range Land Use Map. - LU2.3 Direct new development to areas served by transit corridors, particularly designated activity centers, town centers, and redevelopment corridors, and appropriate areas within Small Area Plans. - LU2.4 Provide height and density transitions between higher-intensity development areas and surrounding residential and rural communities.
+LU2.1 Integrate land use intensity with access to transportation and proximity to public facilities.
+LU2.2 Ensure that new development applications have densities that are appropriate to the character areas in the County and are consistent to those reflected on the Long-Range Land Use Map.
+LU2.3 Direct new development to areas served by transit corridors, particularly designated activity centers, town centers and redevelopment corridors, and appropriate areas within Small Area Plans.
+LU2.4 Provide height and density transitions between higher-intensity development areas and surrounding residential and rural areas.